IDoCodingStuffs/python-doodles/freeform-log.md

 ### 2 AM
 I wonder how it will behave with volumentations too.
 I can make another submission and see how the score changes either way, at least for the sagittal series.

+### 1 PM
+It improved by a .1 so not terrible, probably mostly improvements from the T2/STIR.
+I think I need a 3D model for sure.
+Which requires some preprocessing step so that I am not processing massive volumes.
+Maybe I can start with 64^3 voxels then pass them to a channel per condition.
+Just rough clipping through the middle for a start.